How is your personal information used by CTP Insurers?

 Vehicle registration details

 When you register your vehicle, you also take out a Compulsory Third Party Insurance Policy in the same transaction as required under the Motor Vehicles Act 1959.
 The Department of Planning, Transport and Infrastructure (DPTI), on behalf of the Registrar of Motor Vehicles, collects your personal information as part of the registration process.
-Your personal information will not be sold or given away to any other person, company or organisation without your consent.
 View the DPTI privacy statement.

 All information is securely transmitted to the CTP Insurer using standard encryption processes.